Welcome to the Open Award Center!

 AJ Supervisors and Assessors must, first and foremost, be competent in the chosen mode of travel, feel confident in their ability to fulfill the role as described in the Participant Handbook, and agree to Award USA’s Safeguarding Policy and Volunteer Code of Conduct.

-Examples of people who might fill these roles include known community members with outdoor experience, family friends or neighbors, parents of AJ team members, extended family members, or the participant’s parents.
-Whenever possible, the AJ Assessor should not be a participant’s parent, but due to COVID-19 restrictions, we understand that they might be the only option in some circumstances.
+Examples of people who might fill these roles include known community members with outdoor experience, family friends or neighbors, parents of AJ team members, extended family members, or in some instances, the participant’s parents.

 I am going on a backpacking trip through another organization that meets the requirements of an Adventurous Journey.
 Can that count for this section?

-Unless the trip is being offered through a Registered Activity Provider in the United States or abroad, it is not guaranteed that the trip will meet the requirements of the Adventurous Journey.
+If the trip meets the requirements of the Adventurous Journey, yes.
 Bring the opportunity to your Award Leader for their feedback and approval.

 Does Award USA offer any Adventurous Journeys I can join?

 If a participant travels to a country where the Award is also offered, they may do their AJ through a Registered Activity Provider in that country.
-For example, some virtual participants have completed Adventurous Journeys through approved organizations in Canada.
+For example, some virtual participants have completed Adventurous Journeys through approved organizations in Canada and the UK.
 Anyone wishing to pursue this option will need to run it by their Award Leader first.

-How do I find opportunities for the Gold Residential Project?
+How do I find opportunities for the Gold Project?

 I would really like to participate in the Award, but between the registration fee and the costs of my activities, I don't think I can afford it.
 Do you offer any financial assistance?

 Yes!
-Award USA offers participants need-based financial assistance for their registration fee and activity costs.
+Award USA offers participants need-based financial assistance for their registration fee and activity costs, including the Adventurous Journey and Gold Project.
 For more information and to apply, click here.

 If you registered and began your Award outside of the Open Award Center, please let Award USA know so that we can transfer your profile and logs.
 Send an email to Jenny Power at email@example.com with the name of your Award Center, the name of your Award Leader, your current Award level, and how far into your Award progress you currently are.